Germany, US race to improve relations in Biden's first 100 days | DW | 27.04.2021

 Nearly a century of US presidents have been held to the 100-day yardstick.
 It is largely symbolic, but underscores how short a four-year term can be.
 For President Joe Biden, there is a lot to do in that time.

 His top priority, he has said, looks inward.
 The pandemic has killed more than 570,000 Americans and put millions more out of work.
-That helps explain Biden's multi-trillion-dollar relief and infrastructure plans — a price tag that dwarfs Roosevelt's New Deal.
+That helps explain Biden's multi-trillion-dollar relief and infrastructure plans, which would be some of the biggest public spending in US history.

 Yet Biden, a foreign policy pro, has not let issues further afield go unnoticed.
 He has built national security and foreign policy teams that have been widely applauded for their experience and, in particular, deep connections across the Atlantic.
 Biden himself has joined several major virtual events with traditional Western allies and other world leaders.